19 Awesome Woodworking Projects for Kids to Build

-These projects are all perfect for kids.
+These are great woodworking projects for kids.
 They offer a range of difficulties.
-You can create a progression of projects so that if your kids really like working with their hands, you can move from one to the next with increasing difficulty.
+You can create a progression of DIY wood projects so that if your kids really like working with their hands, you can move from one to the next with increasing difficulty.
 Some are very simple and feature only wood, paint and glue.
 Some require some power tools.
 That also means they also require a range of adult supervision.
 The great thing is that at their simplest, kids can focus their creativity on the grounds that there are no wrong answers.

 Each one has its own different needs in terms of supplies and fasteners.
 They also include how-to instructions and photos of raw materials and what the finished product should look like.
-Pick the right one for your kids and turn a rainy day special.
+Pick the right woodworking project for your kids and make a rainy day special.

 1. Homemade Candy Dispenser from Boys’ Life